 Having neglected my blog for a few months, I think it’s time for a well overdue update!

-February, March, April and May have literally flown by as a result of all the hard work and planning for my ridiculously busy (but in a good way!) month of June and also prep for a launch at IJL this coming September (more about IJL in a later… watch out for the blog entry!).
+February, March, April and May have literally flown by as a result of all the hard work and planning for my ridiculously busy (but in a good way!) month of June.
+I’ve also been prepping for a launch at IJL this coming September, butmore about IJL later… watch out for the blog entry!

 We had our bi-annual Craft Central ‘Made in Clerkenwell’ Open Studios at the end of May; an event that is always fun and highly enjoyable.
 The Open Studios are becoming more and more successful with each year and it is so lovely to welcome visitors and clients, both old and new, to the studio so they can see where all of the Mandana Oskoui creations are designed and made.